bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ### 4.1.
 Environment setup.

-*BioNMF-GPU* requires the path to your CUDA Toolkit in order to be compiled.
+*NMF-mGPU* requires the path to your CUDA Toolkit in order to be compiled.
 It may be necessary also for execution (e.g., dynamically-linked libraries)

 You can specify it through any of the following ways: